 Data Wrangling

-Before we start our analysis, we check the quality of the data, simplify the structure where possible, and derive any new measurements that might help us in our analysis.
-These sorts of actions are described in more detail in Chapter 9.
+Before we start our analysis, we check the quality of the data, simplify the structure where possible, and derive new measurements that might help us in our analysis.
+We cover these types of operations in Chapter 9, so don’t worry about the details of the code for now.
+Instead, focus on the differences between the data tables as we clean the data.
+We start by loading the data into Python.

 OPD_DATE | VEHICLE_ID | RTE | DIR | ... | STOP_ID | STOP_NAME | SCH_STOP_TM | ACT_STOP_TM | |